1996–97 FIBA EuroLeague: Group H

-Play Offs
+Playoffs

 Bracket

 Teams in bold advanced to the next round.
 The numbers to the left of each team indicate the team's seeding, the numbers to the right indicate the result of games including result in bold of the team that won in that game, and the numbers furthest to the right indicate the number of games the team won in that round.